shivannis/xandr-docs-public/xandr-docs/articles/monetize/server-side-conversion-pixels.md

 To investigate issues or discrepancies with server-side pixels, Xandr must be provided with verbose logs of the pixel fires because these calls provide the information needed to do an investigation.

-## Alternate use case: post-view conversions
+## Alternate use case: Post-view conversions

 The steps are the same as above, but in Step 4, you will add the macro to an impression tracking pixel instead of the creative's landing page URL:

 :::image type="content" source="media/pixels.png" alt-text="Screenshot that describes how you will add the macro to an impression tracking pixel instead of the creatives landing page URL.":::

+> [!NOTE]
-Note that with this method, you will have an `SSP_DATA` token for every single impression rather than for only clicks.
+> With this method, you will have an `SSP_DATA` token for every single impression rather than for only clicks.

 ## Related topics